Graduation & Financial Aid

 Seeking 2nd bachelor's degree

 If your degree is awarded and you plan to become a second-Bachelor's degree-seeking student, we cannot remove your graduation hold or award you future aid until we can see that a new major has been declared.
-Once this is done, you need to submit an Enrollment Change Form to be awarded your Stafford loans up to your loan limits.
+Once this is done, you need to submit an Enrollment Change Form to be awarded your Stafford loans up to your undergraduate loan limits.
 You will not be eligible for grants if seeking a second Bachelor's degree.